Find Grad Schools

 Writing: Communicating effectively in writing as appropriate for the needs of the audience.

-There were about 73,900 jobs for Purchasing Manager in 2016 (in the United States).
+In the United States, there were 73,900 jobs for Purchasing Manager in 2016.
 New jobs are being produced at a rate of 5.4% which is above the national average.
 The Bureau of Labor Statistics predicts 4,000 new jobs for Purchasing Manager by 2026.
-The BLS estimates 6,300 yearly job openings in this field.
+There will be an estimated 6,300 positions for Purchasing Manager per year.

 undefined